Social Work Salary and Career Outlook

 4. Child, family and school social workers

-If you are interested in working with children and families, working as a child or school social worker can be an option.
-The average child, family or school social worker making a median annual wage of $46,270 in May 2018, according to the BLS.
+If you are interested in working with children and families, a child or school social worker role may be a good fit.
+The average child, family or school social worker makes a median annual wage of $58,570 as of May 2024, according to the BLS.

 5. Individual social work

 If working for an agency or institution isn’t a great option for you, there is always individual social work.
 Individual social workers work with single patients and consult with other health care professionals.
-In May 2018, the median annual salary for individual social workers was $41,810, according to the BLS.
+In May 2024, the median annual salary for individual and family social workers was $51,430, according to the BLS.

 10 Great Job Opportunities for Social Workers